mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 [^1]: The `$` is a precedence operator and it's there to tell the compiler to evaluate the `Just 5` before trying to apply `add2InF`.
 If it wouldn't be there, then it would try to apply `add2InF` to `Just` and then pass `5` as a parameter to the result.
-This would not typecheck and thefore wouldn't compile.
+This would not type-check and therefore wouldn't compile.